 Calling all youth of Fremont County!
 Experience the adventure of a lifetime with a four-day guided experience up the Grand Teton, the most iconic peak in Wyoming.
 No previous climbing experience required.
-Four recipients will be selected in 2018.
-Eligible applicants are those finishing 8th – 11th grade in May 2018.
+Four recipients will be selected in 2019.
+Eligible applicants are those finishing 8th – 11th grade in May/June 2019.

 How to Apply:

-The Online Application link is below.
-Paper applications are also available at regional schools and at the lander chamber of commerce.
-All applications must be submitted by 5pm on April 20th, 2018.
+The Online Application link is below and is the preferred format.
+Paper applications are also available at regional schools upon request.
+All applications must be submitted by 5pm on April 19th, 2019.

 Scholarship recipients will be climbing with up to 3 other youths and 2 mountain guides in variable weather conditions and over varied terrain.
 If you are filling out this application, you should be prepared for mental and physical challenge.
 Additionally, be prepared to work with others to accomplish goals and to ask for help.
-If the recipient needs help with gear, the CWCA and Exum guides will provide what is needed.
+If the recipient needs help with gear, WyoClimbers and Jackson Hole Mountain Guides will loan out what is needed.